mkapala-nordic/sdk-nrf/doc/nrf/working_with_nrf/nrf53/thingy53.rst

 The logs on Nordic Thingy:53 board are, by default, provided using USB CDC ACM to allow accessing them without additional hardware.

-Most of the applications and samples compatible with the Nordic Thingy:53 use only a single instance of USB CDC ACM that works as the logger's backend.
+Most of the applications and samples for Thingy:53 use only a single instance of USB CDC ACM that works as the logger's backend.
 No other USB classes are used.
 These samples can share a common USB product name, vendor ID, and product ID.
 If a sample supports additional USB classes or more than one instance of USB CDC ACM, it must use a dedicated product name, vendor ID, and product ID.